idirlab/graphnarrator/README.md

 ## Trained Models

-The T5-large model trained on Graph Narrator without sentence trimmer and then finetuned on WebNLG dataset can be downloaded from https://www.dropbox.com/s/iqxpm13fxgo1olv/graphnarrator_original_webnlg.ckpt?dl=0
+The T5-large model checkpoint trained on Graph Narrator without sentence trimmer and then finetuned on WebNLG dataset can be downloaded from https://www.dropbox.com/s/iqxpm13fxgo1olv/graphnarrator_original_webnlg.ckpt?dl=0

 The T5-large model trained on Graph Narrator with sentence trimmer and then finetuned on WebNLG dataset can be downloaded from https://anonymfile.com/bVqmj/best-tfmrgntrimwebnlg.zip